Proven-Paradox/shaper-system/Handbook.md

 #### Elemental
 Abilities which deal elemental damage, which combatants can be weak, resistant, or immune to.
 Striking an opponent with an Element they are weak to allows you to roll three dice during your Offense Roll, taking the higher of the two results.
 When striking an opponent with an element they resist you also roll three dice, but take the lower two results.
 Immune targets take no damage.
 The six elements are:
 * *Fire* - heat and flames
-* *Ice* - sharp icicles and freezing cold
+* *Ice* - sharp icicles, freezing cold, or water
 * *Earth* - shards of rock, acid, and plant vines
 * *Sky* - electricity, wind blades, and the like
 * *Light* - radiance, blinding light, and holy power
-* *Dark* - Destroying life essence, sharpened shadows, or unholy power
+* *Dark* - draining away life essence, sharpened shadows, or unholy power

 > I would advise Arbiters use damage immunity sparingly, make it intuitive when it happens, and pair immunity with vulnerabilities.
-Obviously a fire spirit wouldn't care about being burned, but otherwise I would advise using resistance unless the creature involved is very strongly tied to a particular element.
+Obviously a fire spirit wouldn't care about being burned, but I would advise using resistance unless the creature involved is very strongly tied to a particular element.

 #### Healing
-Abilities that restore the target's HP.
+Abilities that restore HP.

 #### Status
-Abilities that afflict their target with a [Status Ailment], effects that hinder foes.
+Abilities that afflict their target with a [Status Ailment](#status-ailment), effects that hinder foes.
 Status effects always have a Duration, and effects that would re-apply an Ailment already affecting the target extend its Duration by that much.

 ### Action
 Whether the Ability is used with a Major, Minor, or Counter Action.
 See the [Time in Combat](#time-in-combat) section for details.